Why study at Barts and The London?

 For all A Level applicants:

-- If A Level Maths and Further Maths is offered in the same sitting, Further Maths is acceptable at AS Level only.
+- If A level Maths and Further Maths are offered in the same sitting, Further Maths is acceptable at AS level only.

 GCSE Grades Requirements